William Lyons’ masterpiece.

 The XJ-C became something of a liability for Jaguar, owing to its complex build, NVH, refinement and sealing issues, so the decision was reluctantly taken to discontinue the model in 1977.
 Curiously, the last few hundred were listed as 1978 models; these cars, in V12 form were fitted with the far-superior GM 400 automatic gearbox, which became common to all V12-engined Jaguar’s that year.
 In all, 10,487 XJ-C models were built.

-* The story of the V12 engine and Series III XJ will be told in separate articles.
+* The story of the Series III XJ will be told separately.

 We recommend this dissertation upon XJ6 here